mangopop/notes-blog/_posts/2024-02-21-bluetooth.md

 tags: bluetooth troubleshooting
 ---

-If headphones bluetooth audio quality really patchy, run this and it restores the quality instantly
+If headphones bluetooth audio quality really patchy, run this in power shell as admin and it restores the quality instantly

 {% highlight powershell %}
 Get-Service -DisplayName *Bluetooth* | Restart-Service -Force